 Every year, we need to raise £15 million so that we can continue to support those who need us most.
-Your gift, whether small or large, will help us ensure that we can continue to deliver high quality care to vulnerable members of our community and will really make a difference.
+Your gift, whether small or large, will help us ensure that we can continue to deliver high quality care to vulnerable members of our community and their families now and for years to come.